Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

-When determining whether to issue a charge for a misdemeanor or felony offense for domestic violence, the prosecutor will consider not just the severity of each injury caused but also the entirety of injuries inflicted.
+When determining whether to issue a charge for a misdemeanor or felony offense for domestic violence, the prosecutor will consider the severity of each injury caused and the entirety of injuries inflicted.

 A felony-level domestic violence crime includes:

-- Corporal injury to a spouse in violation of California Penal Code Section 273.5(a), and
+- Corporal Injury to a spouse in violation of California Penal Code Section 273.5(a)

-Corporal injury means that physical force was inflicted to cause a traumatic condition, defined as “a wound, or external or internal injury … whether of a minor or serious nature.”
+A corporal injury is when physical force is inflicted and causes a traumatic condition, defined as “a wound, or external or internal injury … whether of a minor or serious nature.”

-A misdemeanor domestic violence offense can be raised to a felony under certain circumstances.
-For example, previous convictions for violent crimes such as a domestic battery or an assault with a deadly weapon could be charged as a felony.
+Every domestic violence case is unique, but a misdemeanor offense can be raised to a felony under certain circumstances.
+For example, if there were any previous convictions for violent crimes (such as a domestic battery or assault with a deadly weapon), the charge could be elevated to felony status.